-For more information about this credit, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204.
-You can also call them at (317) 232-8827 or visit their Web site at www.in.gov/iedc
+For more information about this credit, contact the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204; call them at (317) 232-8827; or visit their website at www.in.gov/iedc.

 A taxpayer who would be entitled to this credit is not entitled to the credit if the taxpayer ceases or drastically reduces operations at the military base recovery site.